Zebra Swallowtail

 Photographs by Susan Leach Snyder

-Zebra swallowtails are also called pawpaw butterflies because pawpaws are the host plants for the larval stage.
+Another common name for the Zebra Swallowtail is the Pawpaw Butterfly because pawpaws are the host plants for the larval stage.

 Eggs of this butterfly are pale green and laid singly by the female on tender young pawpaw leaves and stems.

 Young larvae are dark colored with bands of black, yellow, and white.
-At right is a caterpillar 12 days after hatching from its egg.
+At left is a caterpillar 12 days after hatching from its egg.

-As shown below, twenty-eight days after hatching, some of the caterpillar's color bands thicken.
+As shown at left, twenty-eight days after hatching, some of the caterpillar's color bands thicken.
 Note the thick beige bands.

 Below: at 29 days, the caterpillar is becoming more green in color.